 There are a number of ways to find chicks and hatching eggs:

-- Find a local chicken keeper – local breeders often have chicks and hatching eggs for sale.
+Local breeders often have chicks and hatching eggs for sale.
 Buying locally helps support keeping these resources available in your community.
 Local breeders also know what works well in your area, and what type of predators you will need to account for.

 I can accommodate only a handful of clients in a year for chicks and hatching eggs, and I am not set up to ship hatching eggs.
 If you are interested in my birds, use the contact form or find me on Facebook and let’s have a conversation.